 Mirror trading enables traders to evaluate and follow specific trading strategies and signals from other traders.
 With mirror trading, traders can build a strategy based upon back-tested strategies and can opt to implement the trades of multiple traders simultaneously if they are in keeping with the trader's overall strategy.

-In a sense, choosing a social trading platform is slightly more complicated than choosing a regular Forex trading platform.
+In a sense, choosing a copy trading platform is slightly more complicated than choosing a regular Forex trading platform.
 In addition to looking at all the usual features, such as regulation, spreads, leverage and pairs offered, it's highly important to look for a platform that has an ample choice of traders to follow, and of course, traders that you feel comfortable with

 Other features that you should take into consideration

-Minimum Deposit: - Though many social trading platforms have a low minimum deposit (perhaps as low as $100), it is important to consider that you will likely need significantly more capital in order to test different trade leaders' strategies and to find which once work best for you.
+Minimum Deposit: - Though many copy trading platforms have a low minimum deposit (perhaps as low as $100), it is important to consider that you will likely need significantly more capital in order to test different trade leaders' strategies and to find which once work best for you.

 Currency Paris: - Not every broker offers trading access to the same currency pairs.
 If your trading strategy is focused around a specific pair or group of pairs, make sure that it is available and that an ample number of trade leaders trade that pair so that you won't feel compelled to follow a trader that doesn't utilize your preferred trading strategies.